ALTIBASE/Documents/Manuals/Altibase_7.1/eng/Utilities Manual.md

 ### Overview

-Altibase Kubernetes Utility (AKU) is a utility that helps you perform tasks such as synchronizing data in Altibase with the creation and termination of Pods or resetting synchronization information when scaling in a Statefulset in Kubernetes.
+Altibase Kubernetes Utility (AKU) is a utility that helps you perform tasks such as synchronizing data in Altibase with the start and termination of Pods or resetting synchronization information when scaling in a Statefulset in Kubernetes.
 Aku supports data replication among Pods but does not support Altibase's data scale-out feature.

 > StatefulSets are one of Kubernetes' workloads for supporting stateful applications like databases, and scaling means creating or terminating pods.
 A Pod is a resource in Kubernetes that contains containers, and Altibase server runs on these containers.

-When scaling up or down on a StatefulSet, you can use aku to create or terminate pods that meet the following conditions.
+When scaling up or down on a StatefulSet, you can use aku to start or terminate pods that meet the following conditions.
 You should add the command in the appropriate location so that aku runs on the Altibase container.

 #### When scaling up